jennihultman/MMB-117/01_course_data.md

 ## Working with your own data

-Sequences have arrived and they can be found from `/wrk/hultman/shared/MMB117_SEQS`
+Sequences have arrived and they can be found from `/wrk/hultman/shared/MMB117_SEQS` FIX THIS

 Do you want to analyze your own samples or all of them to compare your samples to others?
 Are the bog samples similar or different?